Effortlessly Build an Internal Wiki with our expertsBook a demo

 - A simple and intuitive user experience makes it so non-technical users can access the company wiki and contribute to it.

 Many platforms have these capabilities, but only a few have everything.
-Keep reading to see why Nimbus Note might be the perfect platform for you!
+Keep reading to see why FuseBase might be the perfect platform for you!

-Nimbus Platform is a powerful all-in-one white-label platform for your company and wiki.
-In addition to internal tools like Nimbus Capture, Tasks and Chat, Nimbus also offers Nimbus Note.
+FuseBase (formerly Nimbus) is a powerful all-in-one white-label platform for your company and wiki.

-Easily create an internal wiki for your business with Nimbus Platform™
+Easily create an internal wiki for your business with FuseBase

-Creating company wikis may be tough, but with Nimbus Note, you can create an internal knowledge base, internal wiki or a website quickly.
-So let’s explore how Nimbus meets the above criteria and how it will benefit your company.
+Creating company wikis may be tough, but with FuseBase, you can create an internal knowledge base, internal wiki or a website quickly.
+Learn how FuseBase can help you with building up your perfect knowledge base here.
+So let’s explore how FuseBase meets the above criteria and how it will benefit your company.

 Not to mention, anyone with permission can create and edit notes on the company.
 If you see a problem, you can use the internal chat to message others directly from the wiki.

-With a wiki powered by Nimbus, your company can create numerous unified workspaces according to your plan and use them to separate grouped departments and teams.
+With a wiki powered by FuseBase, your company can create numerous unified workspaces according to your plan and use them to separate grouped departments and teams.
 Assign team members to specific workspaces to ensure your sensitive information is private.
-You may want workspaces dedicated to internalcompany documents and others for external sharing purposes, which is also possible with Nimbus!
+You may want workspaces dedicated to internalcompany documents and others for external sharing purposes, which is also possible with FuseBase!

 Robust filing system

-With Nimbus Note, you can create folders containing pages and other folders for your company.
+With FuseBase, you can create folders containing pages and other folders for your company.
 You heard that right — we support an unlimited folder nesting so you can create the hierarchy that works for your team and your company.
 Now that’s a perfect feature for your wiki.

 You can tag your wiki pages with keywords to add more structure.
 Whether you prefer to use tags, folders or both, you can create the perfect organization system and projects place for your internal company wiki.